 The Housing Resource Center of Monterey County (HRC) is an independent non-profit housing resource agency.
-We provide resources ranging from emergency rental assistance to home ownership.
+We provide resources for emergency rental assistance.
 For more than thirty years, HRC has helped thousands of residents of our community attain and retain one of life’s basic needs: safe, affordable housing.

-Our homeless services fill a vital community need by providing case management, search and placement into permanent housing, emergency rent payments, and supportive services to those experiencing—or faced with the imminent threat of—homelessness.We currently have special programs available for homeless Veterans and their families, homeless families with children, and homeless Senior women living on the Monterey Peninsula.
+Our homeless services fill a vital community need by providing case management, search and placement into permanent housing, emergency rent payments, and supportive services to those experiencing—or faced with the imminent threat of—homelessness.We currently have two housing programs for homeless families on Calworks in Monterey County.

 Financial Literacy education is an integral component of all HRC programs.
-Learning vital ‘smart money’ skills like budgeting, saving, banking, and credit management empowers all of us to make smarter financial decisions for ourselves and our families, and to become financially sustainable, thereby requiring no further assistance.
+Learning vital ‘smart money’ skills like budgeting, saving, banking empowers all of us to make smarter financial decisions for ourselves and our families, and to become financially sustainable, thereby requiring no further assistance.

 Since 1984, the Housing Resource Center has helped more than 40,000 people in Monterey County prevent homelessness and attain and maintain safe, affordable housing.
 We’re proud of what we’ve done so far.
 And none of these services would be possible without the steady and unwavering support of our community.

-The Housing Resource Center of Monterey County (HRC) provides a continuum of housing resources from homeless prevention to home ownership to enable households to access affordable housing opportunities.
+The Housing Resource Center of Monterey County (HRC) provides a continuum of housing resources for homeless prevention to access affordable housing opportunities.
 HRC has been the primary local provider of homeless prevention and rapid re-housing services for thirty years, and has attained or maintained permanent housing for over 32,000 individuals.

 HRC was re-named in 2009 when a merger was completed between the Housing Advocacy Council, which was founded in 1984 to provide homeless prevention, emergency rental assistance, tenant and landlord counseling, security deposit guarantees, and financial literacy education for very-low income households; and the Monterey County Housing Alliance, which was founded in 2002 to meet the need for housing counseling and education among low- and moderate-income households.
 The merger created a stronger, unified, HUD-approved organization which provides the entire continuum of housing resources and financial literacy education.
 HRC services address the basic need for individuals and families to have safe, stable and adequate shelter.
 HRC is the only non-profit agency providing the majority of these services for the Monterey/San Benito County Continuum of Care.